PencilCode/jquery-turtle/README.md

   * Every #id element is turned into a global variable: window.id = $('#id').
   * Default turtle animation is set to 1 move per sec so steps can be seen.
   * Global event listeners are created to update global event variables.
-  * Methods of $.turtle.* are exposed as global functions.
+  * Methods of $.turtle.* (enumerated below) are exposed as global functions.

-  * Beyond the turtle methods listed above, the added global are as follows:
+Beyond the functions to control the default turtle, the globals added by
+$.turtle() are as follows:

 <pre>
   lastclick             // Event object of the last click event in the doc.